qmk/qmk_firmware/keyboards/navi10/keymaps/default/readme.md

-# The default keymap for navi10
+# The default keymap for the Navi10